 Fleeing the motherland for a better future

-Karina’s complex journey, and the essence of the brand she shares with her brother, Kenneth Villagra, cannot be understood without exploring the fracture she experienced as a child–and the heartwarming tale of her reconstructed family.
+Karina’s complex journey, and the essence of the brand she shares with her brother, Kenneth Villagra, cannot be understood without exploring the profound fracture she experienced as a child–as well as the heartwarming tale of her reconstructed family.

 Moving from Nicaragua to America at the age of 7 years old was no small feat.
-While her father carried on with his military duties, her mother Myriam, had attempted the journey to the United States while she was still a teenager.
+While her father carried on with his military duties, her mother Myriam, still a teenager, had attempted the perilous journey to the United States.

-“She came here on a journey for a better future, sacrificing her life and her family so I can have a better future,” Karina said.
+“She came here on a journey for a better future, sacrificing her life and her family so I can have a better future,” Karina says.

 “I hadn’t seen my mom since I was a baby.
-When I was in Nicaragua, I used to dream ‘Oh, is that my mother, in the background of that movie?’ because I thought the extras were people here in America,” she recalled.
+When I was in Nicaragua, I used to dream ‘Oh, is that my mother, in the background of that movie?’
+Because I thought the extras were people here in America,” she recalls.

-In America, Myriam never forgot about Karina–far from it.
-The more time she left Karina behind, the more frightened she was.
-“She was always thinking of me and how she was going to bring me back to the States to be with her,” Karina said, translating Myriam’s words.
+In the U.S, Myriam constantly thought about Karina.
+The more time passed by, the more frightened the daughter she had left behind.
+“She was always thinking of me and how she was going to bring me back to the States to be with her,” Karina says, translating Myriam’s words.
 Because she was not legal in the country, Myriam worked odd jobs like babysitting to be able to support herself and send money to her family back in Nicaragua.

 Eventually, she met another Nicaraguan man– Kenneth’s father, Jorge, a person who would come to play a central role in Karina’s life.
 In fact, Karina calls him “our dad,” not Kenneth’s dad.

 Jorge’s story is a bit different but there are parallels to be drawn with Myriam’s journey.
 When the latter met him, she told him she planned to go back to Nicaragua, to her daughter.
-As it turns out, Jorge’s mother–much like Myriam–had also left Nicaragua to settle in America, and lived separated from her son.
-When Jorge suffered a leg injury in 1967, she had an opportunity to bring him to America too so he could have surgery and be reunited with her.
-At the age of 12, he too started a new life.
+As it turns out, Jorge’s mother–much like Myriam–had also left Nicaragua to settle in the United States, and was separated from her son.
+When Jorge suffered a leg injury in 1967, she found an opportunity to reunite him with her by bringing him to receive treatment.
+Thus, at the age of 12, he too started a new life in the United States.

 After being together for two months, Myriam and Jorge got married on Christmas Eve.
-He knew that Myriam had left her child back in Nicaragua and he wanted to help her.
+He knew that Myriam had left her child back in Nicaragua and he wanted to help.
 “That’s the reason I got married, because I wasn’t planning to get married at that time,” Jorge revealed.

 Their union meant that she became a U.S citizen, which would immensely facilitate the process of bringing Karina to the United States.